capactio/capact/docs/tutorial/content-creation/README.md

 ## Write the Implementation for the Interface

 After we defined the Interfaces and the Types, we can write a Implementation of `confluence.install`.
-Our Implementation will use a PostgreSQL database, which will be provided by an another Interface, which is already available in Voltron.
+Our Implementation will use a PostgreSQL database, which will be provided by another Interface, which is already available in Voltron.
 We will also allow the user to provide his own PostgreSQL instance TypeInstance.
 Create a file `och-content/implementation/atlassian/confluence/install.yaml` with the following content:

 <details>
   <summary>och-content/implementation/atlassian/confluence/install.yaml</summary>